yangofzeal/hkd_json/README.md

 The current HKD JSON implementation uses Python and the standard library and does not require Numba/JIT for the benchmarked fast path.

-This keeps deployment straightforward on:

-- macOS
-- Linux

 The implementation deliberately relies on efficient native-backed standard-library operations where appropriate instead of introducing a JIT dependency when it does not improve the complete serialization pipeline.

 ---